AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/InsertNew.md

 XmlSchemaManager.InsertNew Method
 =================================
-AutomationML 2.1 APICreates a new node with the defined child name and inserts the newly created child into the child nodes collection of the specified parent.
+Creates a new node with the defined child name and inserts the newly created child into the child nodes collection of the specified parent.
 Optional, it can be specified, if the new node should get all attributes, which are defined in the schema, or only those attributes which are required (default behaviour).
 The Method can be overridden by specific schema managers, to add additional properties to the created node, which can not be derived directly from the schema.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)